 Shift your focus to leveling up the wizard class until level six as now you will be able to have access to an arsenal of offensive and defensive spells which gives you adaptability during fights.

 Now, put another level into the fighter class to the Action Surge which will enable you to fire double spells and take out hordes of monsters and become a goliath in the game.

 Rogue and Barbarian is another strong multiclass combo due to the ability to pair the Berserker’s Frenzy with the extra attack which makes the weapon proc the bonus damage twice and deal humongous damage to any foes that are unfortunate enough to face you.

 Furthermore, you can get that sneak attack die due to using a Finesse weapon making you a very dangerous opponent that can even get sneak attacks in and once exposed can just out-damage the enemies.

 The best level division for these two classes is to have seven to eight points in the Rogue Class and the rest in Barbarian Class.
-You can go for the opposite as well but we don’t recommend it as the Rogue class damage scales better with levels and is a must for this multiclass to thrive.
+You can go for the opposite as well but I don’t recommend it as the Rogue class damage scales better with levels and is a must for this multiclass to thrive.